savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 <figure>
 <img src="/images/esc-quick-correct-pwm.png">
-<figcaption>Fig. 12 - Comparison of output waveforms between "Quick" and "Phase Correct" PWM</figcaption>
+<figcaption>Comparison of output waveforms between "Quick" and "Phase Correct" PWM</figcaption>
 </figure>

 I did get this to work, although I had to do some tricks.
 When doing periodic software interrupts on the ATmega328P, one can only